duccltd/fdb-cli/README.md

 # fdb-cli
-A command-line tool to make developing with FoundationDB more feasible for large scale development.
+A command-line tool to make developing with FoundationDB easier with protobufs.

 ## Installation
 N/A